alexarje/sensing/book/week2.md

 - **Lasse Thoresen** (Norwegian Academy of Music) has expanded spectromorphological analysis, creating practical frameworks for describing and notating sound objects in both electroacoustic and acoustic music.
 Thoresen’s work bridges theory and practice, making Schaeffer’s taxonomy accessible for composers and analysts.

 - **Rolf Inge Godøy** (University of Oslo) has advanced Schaeffer’s concepts by developing detailed models for how listeners perceive and mentally represent sound objects.
 Godøy’s work emphasizes *gestural-sonorous objects*, linking sound perception to physical gestures and movement, and has contributed to the field of *music cognition* and *morphological analysis*.

+### Eric Clarke's Ecological Listening

+[Eric Clarke](https://en.wikipedia.org/wiki/Eric_Clarke) explores the concept of **ecological listening**, which is grounded in **ecological perception theory**.
+This approach emphasizes:
+- **Direct perception**: Listeners perceive sounds in relation to their environment without needing extensive cognitive processing.
+- **Affordances**: Sounds provide cues about actions or interactions possible within a given environment.
+- **Contextual listening**: The meaning of sounds is shaped by their environmental and situational context.

+Clarke's work bridges psychology, musicology, and acoustic ecology, offering insights into how humans engage with sound as part of their lived experience.

 ## Artistic explorations